Updated: Monday, November 28, 2022 at 8:45pm.

-Find the can’t-miss events in Houston with our Day + Nightlife Guide for Monday, October 11 to Sunday, October 17, 2021.
+Find the can’t-miss events in Houston with our Day + Nightlife Guide from Monday, November 28 to Sunday, December 4, 2022.

 Your favorite nightlife guide is back to cure your weekly FOMO.
 We’ve got you covered with our in-the-know list of art, music, and nightlife events happening all week long around Houston, from Monday through Sunday.

 Day + Nightlife Guide in Houston This Week: November 28 to December 4, 2022

 - Harry Potter: A Yule Ball Celebration | Daily – Immerse yourself in a whimsical wintertime ball honoring the iconic Triwizard tradition, complete with amazing performances, photo opps, themed food and drink to purchase, dancing, and more.
 Costumes and/or cocktail attire encouraged.
 Times vary.

 - World Cup Headquarters at Social Beer Garden HTX | Daily | No Cover – The Midtown beer garden hosts every game of the 2022 World Cup in Qatar.
 Games are shown in English and Spanish through 20 indoor TVs and a large outdoor screen.
 9am to 3pm.

 - Loro x Uchi Collaboration Dinner at Loro | Wednesday, November 30 & Thursday, December 1 – The popular Heights Asian and Texan–inspired smokehouse, Loro, is hosting a collaborative meal including not only their own smoked meats but also exquisite traditional Japanese dishes from Uchi, Uchiko and Uchibā. $74.95 per person.
 11am to 10pm.